 CREDIT BY EXAMINATION: Also known as a “Course Challenge”.
 Under certain conditions, the University allows academic credit to be awarded by examination.
 The intent of this policy is to serve the needs of the student who has already mastered the subject matter of a course, usually through work experience or study at a post-secondary level.
 Not all courses are available for challenge and other restrictions apply.
 See the Undergraduate Bulletin.

 The “Academic Advising Orientation” booklet was distributed to all students upon entry to the University.
 It contains the same information as provided on this academic advising website.
-Contact the Office of Academic Development/ Academic Advising, 4th floor of Smith Library for a copy of the current packet or click on the following link.
+Contact the Office of Academic Services/Academic Advising, 4th floor of Smith Library for a copy of the current packet or click on the following link.
 This booklet should also be a part of your Advising Portfolio.